ConcealNetwork/conceal-docs/optimize-cli.md

 ## Optimize your wallet

 Depending on how much CCX you want to transfer, you might run into the error **Transaction size is too big, please optimize your wallet** or **Transaction is too big**.
 Often, this is because of a lot of small incoming transactions.
 With the command line **concealwallet**, you can optimize your wallet to send larger transactions, or a single big transaction.
+Like any other transaction on the network, you will need to wait for confirmation of the optimization transactions to spend those funds.

 ### Optimizing

 The process of optimizing your wallet takes all your small incoming transactions and combines them into bigger ones by sending them to yourself.
 It is akin to replacing a handful of small currency bills with a single larger one.
 Once the process is complete you will be able to send larger transactions.
 There are three commands that help you optimize your wallet:

 - **outputs** - This command shows your the total number of outputs in your wallet.
 The more outputs in your wallet, the more optimization your wallet will need to send large transactions.
+If you have less than 100 outputs, then you do not need to optimize your wallet.

 ```
 [wallet ccx7Pz]: outputs